segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 ## Migration from the classic A/B Smartly destination

-To migrate from the classic A/B Smartly destination to ABsmartly (Actions) be sure to disconnect the classic A/B Smartly destination before enabling the ABsmartly (Actions) destination to avoid duplicate experimentation events in ABsmartly.
+To migrate from the classic A/B Smartly destination to ABsmartly (Actions) be sure to disconnect the classic A/B Smartly destination before enabling the ABsmartly (Actions) destination to avoid duplicate experimentation events.

 ---